Thinking of grad school at Colorado?

 - Are you looking for new students?

 - I always am looking at new applicants, though my ability to support new students varies from year to year and often is uncertain owing to outstanding grant applications.
-For starting in fall 2018, things are no different; I would hope to bring in a new student, but this will depend on how financial matters resolve themselves.
-The overall exception might be getting a fellowship; if you want to explore this higher-risk approach to coming to CU, then be in touch with me early.
+For starting in fall 2024, resources at my end will depend on some grant proposals, which I probably won't know about until the spring, and our departmental TA and fellowship resources.
+The overall exception might be getting an external fellowship; if you want to explore this approach to coming to CU (and you really should!), read below and then be in touch with me early.
 The big problem here is the timeline: fellowship results are announced typically in March or even early April, near the April 15 deadline to accept financial aid offers.
 If I am aware of your interest and that you have applied for fellowships, then stay in touch and we can probably deal with things as they happen.
 Exceptional students can be eligible for support from within CU.